appium/appium-espresso-driver/docs/reference/endpoints.md

 ```

 Starts recording the device screen using Android's `screenrecord` tool.
 On emulators this
-functionality is only supported starting from Android 9 (Pie / API level 28).
+functionality is only supported starting from Android 8 (Oreo / API level 27).
 The recording can be
 stopped either using the [`stopRecordingScreen`](#stoprecordingscreen) endpoint, or by stopping the
 session itself.